Skip to main content

 There is no specific guidance provided by CDE.
 Local Transit Agencies may be able to assist with these concerns.

-LEAs who have adopted a one-year plan need to update the plan annually by April 1st.
-If an LEA adopts a multi-year plan, can proceed without an update until expiration of the term of the plan.
+LEAs who have adopted a plan need to update the plan each year by April 1st.

 10. Does an LEA need their updated plan adopted by the governing board?
 (Updated January 2024)